KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ## Musical Effect Modelling

 The main standard for producing digital effects for use with audio is through the Virtual Studio Technology (VST) protocol.
-This protocol defines a standardised definition for how a VST host would behave, allowing VST Plugins to be created which manipulate or use the audio track in some way.
+This protocol defines a standardised definition for how a VST host would behave, allowing VST Plugins to be created which manipulate or use the audio track in some way. [@vst]

 The technology itself is fairly flexible and allows everything from audio visualisation tools to CPU intensive transformations to be applied.
-These effects can also be stacked and ordered easily and intuitively.
+These effects can also be stacked and ordered easily and intuitively.[@vst]

-Most effects however, are limited to digital signal processing (DSP) based transformations, the likes of which are unable to replicate the non-linearity of many analogue methods.
+Most effects however, are limited to digital signal processing (DSP) based transformations [@wenttola2017use], the likes of which are unable to replicate the non-linearity of many analogue methods [@eichas2014physical].
 This is cause for concern in the music industry and is the reason many professionals and hobbyists claim that they are inadequate for anything more than practice and experimentation.

 ## Machine Learning